 Global Energy Future Initiative

-Join the Mines Global Energy Future Initiative and the Payne Institute for Public Policy as we bring together global energy thought leaders and world-class Colorado School of Mines faculty through workshops, seminars, research and outreach.
+Join the Mines Global Energy Future Initiative as we bring together global energy thought leaders and world-class Colorado School of Mines faculty through research, education, workshops, seminars and outreach.

 Developing renewable, secure, resilient, and adaptive energy infrastructure that fosters economic growth while reducing environmental impact

 Multidisciplinary approach to scientific, engineering and policy research on net zero emissions technological innovations

 Role of technology innovation in reimagining global water in the future energy system